Skip to main content

 Makeup products for reducing skin redness

 Most recommended methods for concealing skin redness use a combination of foundation, concealer, and setting powder or spray.
 We also recommend using a primer for smooth, long-lasting wear, plus some extra skin hydration.
-With the help of Curology’s medical experts, we’ve analyzed the formulas of each product to verify they’re non-comedogenic and free of ingredients that commonly trigger skin inflammation, like rosacea.
+With the help of Curology’s medical experts, we’ve reviewed the formulas of each product to verify they’re non-comedogenic and free of ingredients that commonly trigger skin inflammation, like rosacea.

 Primer